Perinatal Mood Disorders

 - Relationship stress

-Tips on how to manage symptoms of perinatal anxiety/depression
+How to manage symptoms of perinatal depression

 Our team at Mind Matters have experience in helping parents transitioning to or navigating the hardships of parenthood.
 Reach out to us or your GP to discuss your options on how you can be better supported.